Empower your business with blockchain solutions. Unlock new opportunities with our expert blockchain developers.

 So, does it make sense to design an app or purchase one?
 This question may pop up in your mind when it comes to discussing different approaches to integrating payment gateway in a website.
-If you belong to one of these groups, you will definitely benefit from using a payment gateway:

 Another reason why plenty of businesses benefit from creating a custom gateway platform is that 23% of consumers abandon their shopping carts because of a complicated, time-consuming checkout and/or the amount of info needed to finish payment operations.
 Payment gateways can solve most of these issues.